tradecoder/cash-file/README.md

 };
 ```

-5. Run your app and see if it's ok
+5. Run your app and see if it's ok.
+You must have installed latest android emulator (Android Virtual Device- AVD) on your system.
+If you don't have, see the instruction [here]("#")
 ```javascript
 npm run android
 ```